akeneo/pim-community-dev/TESTING.md

 Characteristics:

 - it tests the application as a whole (the backend and the frontend are tested at the same time)
+- it treats the application as a black box
 - it has no mock (it tests the real application)
 - it can require a complex setup (like a browser and Selenium for instance)
 - it tests nominal use cases
+- it tests critical use cases

 Tools: